CommE2E/olm/README.md

 open OLMKit.xcworkspace
 ```

+#### Python

-To build the Python 3 bindings, first build olm as a shared library as above, and
+To build the Python 3 bindings, first build olm as a library as above, and
 then run:

 ```bash